sprkweb/tarona/CONTRIBUTING.md

 Entire time all of these objects actively interact with front-end through WebSocket, changing displayed things.

+The important part is saving mechanism.
+In this level it is realized as the `#session` attribute of the `Toolkit`.
+It is hash which contains all the information about current game state.
+Whilst game it is filled with the information in such way that:

+1. It contains everything about the game, so
+2. it can be saved anytime as YAML file without any additional processing and when it is loaded, the game is in the same state.

+Therefore, all parts of the game is divided into information and processors.

+Information is stored in the `session` and must not contain any events or attributes which is not contained in the `session`.
+Examples: `Entity`, `Ground`, `Landscape`.

+Processors base their activity on information from the `session`, not their attributes (they will be lost as soon as the game is saved and loaded).
+Examples: descendants of `PrManager`, `PlaceEntity`, `Pathfinder`.

 #### Abstraction level 2.
 Action Core
 `Action` is a main type of acts (see its documentation).
 Its main part is `Landscape` (hexagonal grid), which consists of `Ground` (static surfaces, such as water, mountains, floor) and `Entity`s (objects which stands on the ground).

 It is important that ground always takes one hexagon.
 However, entities can take multiple places and there are can be many entities at the same place.
 This is why action core also includes `PlaceEntity` for easier movement of entities and `entities_index`, which contains coordinates for "central" points of entities for faster access and recognition of central entities' parts.

 When action is started, landscape with its content is converted into a simplier format and sent to the front-end.

 # Maintenance